Sllambias/yucca/yucca/documentation/tutorials/changing_parameters.md

 ```
 To specify which split to train on, use the "-f" flag followed by an integer in [0, 4].
 By default split 0 ({train: [1, 2, 3, 4], val: [0]}) is used.

 If you wish to use predefined splits, you have to manufacture a splits file and save it in the folder of the task's preprocessed data (e.g. "/path/to/YuccaData/yucca_preprocessed/TaskXXX_MyTask/splits.pkl").
-The Trainer will only create the random splits if no "splits.pkl" file is already present in the preprocessed folder.
-Therefore, manually placing one there will effectively block the Trainer from creating a new splits file.
+The Manager will only create the random splits if no "splits.pkl" file is already present in the preprocessed folder.
+Therefore, manually placing one there will effectively block the Manager from creating a new splits file.

 When doing this, the contents of the manufactured splits file should be a list containing a dictionary:
 ```